oapicf/pinterest-sdk/clients/go/generated/docs/AdGroupCommon.md

 `func (o *AdGroupCommon) UnsetBudgetInMicroCurrency()`

 UnsetBudgetInMicroCurrency ensures that no value is present for BudgetInMicroCurrency, not even an explicit nil
-### GetBidInMicroCurrency

-`func (o *AdGroupCommon) GetBidInMicroCurrency() int32`

-GetBidInMicroCurrency returns the BidInMicroCurrency field if non-nil, zero value otherwise.

-### GetBidInMicroCurrencyOk

-`func (o *AdGroupCommon) GetBidInMicroCurrencyOk() (*int32, bool)`

-GetBidInMicroCurrencyOk returns a tuple with the BidInMicroCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBidInMicroCurrency

-`func (o *AdGroupCommon) SetBidInMicroCurrency(v int32)`

-SetBidInMicroCurrency sets BidInMicroCurrency field to given value.

-### HasBidInMicroCurrency

-`func (o *AdGroupCommon) HasBidInMicroCurrency() bool`

-HasBidInMicroCurrency returns a boolean if a field has been set.

-### SetBidInMicroCurrencyNil

-`func (o *AdGroupCommon) SetBidInMicroCurrencyNil(b bool)`

- SetBidInMicroCurrencyNil sets the value for BidInMicroCurrency to be an explicit nil

-### UnsetBidInMicroCurrency
-`func (o *AdGroupCommon) UnsetBidInMicroCurrency()`

-UnsetBidInMicroCurrency ensures that no value is present for BidInMicroCurrency, not even an explicit nil
-### GetOptimizationGoalMetadata

-`func (o *AdGroupCommon) GetOptimizationGoalMetadata() OptimizationGoalMetadata`

-GetOptimizationGoalMetadata returns the OptimizationGoalMetadata field if non-nil, zero value otherwise.

-### GetOptimizationGoalMetadataOk

-`func (o *AdGroupCommon) GetOptimizationGoalMetadataOk() (*OptimizationGoalMetadata, bool)`

-GetOptimizationGoalMetadataOk returns a tuple with the OptimizationGoalMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOptimizationGoalMetadata

-`func (o *AdGroupCommon) SetOptimizationGoalMetadata(v OptimizationGoalMetadata)`

-SetOptimizationGoalMetadata sets OptimizationGoalMetadata field to given value.

-### HasOptimizationGoalMetadata

-`func (o *AdGroupCommon) HasOptimizationGoalMetadata() bool`

-HasOptimizationGoalMetadata returns a boolean if a field has been set.

-### SetOptimizationGoalMetadataNil

-`func (o *AdGroupCommon) SetOptimizationGoalMetadataNil(b bool)`

- SetOptimizationGoalMetadataNil sets the value for OptimizationGoalMetadata to be an explicit nil

-### UnsetOptimizationGoalMetadata
-`func (o *AdGroupCommon) UnsetOptimizationGoalMetadata()`

-UnsetOptimizationGoalMetadata ensures that no value is present for OptimizationGoalMetadata, not even an explicit nil
 ### GetBudgetType

 `func (o *AdGroupCommon) GetBudgetType() BudgetType`